From Russia to Romania

 Owen Thorne as Dracula (Photo: Karyn Photography)

 Born with the sound of church bells near his home in Bohemia, Bohuslav Martinů’s music was an effective choice for Paul Vasterling’s Dracula.
 After all, Martinů was born in central Eastern Europe, the same region that gave birth to the Dracula legends.
-The poignant melodies of his Nocturnes, Pastorales, and Concertino (often featuring Nashville Symphony Principle Cellist Kevin Bate who deserved solo mention) merged with Martinů’s incisive rhythms and haunting harmonies.
+The poignant melodies of his Nocturnes, Pastorales, and Concertino (often featuring Nashville Symphony Principal Cellist Kevin Bate who deserved solo mention) merged with Martinů’s incisive rhythms and haunting harmonies.
 This music elegantly sheathed Bram Stoker’s Gothic tale of a conflicted spirit.
 Dracula, the vampire; his flirtatious victim Lucy; Renfield, the crazed acolyte; and the targeted young lovers Jonathan Harker and Mina were joined onstage by a host of the living and the undead skillfully danced by the Nashville Ballet (NB).

 The warnings of sex, nudity, and violence were rather oversold as the only nudity was Harker clad in a 19th-century undergarment; a few kisses constituted the sex.
 Likewise, as with many 19th-century melodramas, the violence is referenced rather than revealed, as in the inventive use of slender red scarves representing the blood from the vampires’ bites.
 This restraint makes the effect more powerful.